zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 There are several calls to `FHELinalg.apply_mapped_lookup_table` and `FHELinalg.apply_lookup_table`.
 These calls apply PBS to the cells of their input tensors.
 Their inputs in the listing above are: `tensor<1x2x!FHE.eint<8>>` for the first and last call and `tensor<1x50x!FHE.eint<8>>` for the two calls in the middle.
 Thus, PBS is applied 104 times.

-Getting the bit-width of the circuit is then simply:
+Retrieving the bit-width of the circuit is then simply:

 <!--pytest-codeblocks:cont-->